aedenj/dotvim/README.md

     ln -s ~/.vim/vimrc ~/.vimrc
     ln -s ~/.vim/gvimrc ~/.gvimrc

+I put Vim's backup and swap files in `~/tmp`, so that directory must exist.
+To be sure, run:

+    mkdir ~/tmp

 Vim plugins are installed via [vim-plug](https://github.com/junegunn/vim-plug).
 You can pull them down by firing up `vim` then running the following in `vim`,

     :PlugInstall

-I put Vim's backup and swap files in `~/tmp`, so that directory must exist.
-To be sure, run:

-    mkdir ~/tmp
+Since I'm using the coc.nvim plugin and want LSP support run

+    :CocInstall coc-json coc-tsserver

+Now that's all done for good measure go ahead a restart vim.

 ## Adding Plugins Under Vim-Plug